timmyhu/fraud-detection/README.md

 - RuleEngine module is decoupled for easy replacement with other algorithms like AI
 - Interface-based programming for loose coupling and high cohesion (e.g. pluggable replacement from Alibaba Cloud to AWS)
 - Stateless design pattern supporting resilience and dynamic scaling
+- All layers including access layer, application layer and data layer are designed without single points of failure, meeting non-functional requirements like high availability, performance and reliability in large-scale applications.

 ## Devops R&D and Deployment Topology
 <center><img src="resources/images/deploy_on_alibaba_cloud.jpg"></center>